DominicSimpson/tpximpactapplication/README.md

 ## Part Two: Stopwatch (stopwatch.html, stopwatchstyle.css, stopwatchscript.js in repository)

-### For the second part of my TPXImpact application, I produced a stopwatch, using the specified time of 00:00:00:00 (hours, minutes, seconds, centiseconds).
-The final version of this can be viewed below:
+### For the second part of my TPXImpact application, I had to produce a stopwatch, using the specified time of 00:00:00:00 (hours, minutes, seconds, centiseconds).
+The stopwatch ideally had to include a laps feature, which I have included.

+### The final version of this can be viewed below:

 ![screenshot(9)](https://user-images.githubusercontent.com/52511353/205179498-f40d2695-bf39-48c2-ad7e-ff4fa88b15e5.png)